ronttizz/animals/README.md

 School project made using React.

-When searching app will show animals which has the exact search in the name.
+When searching, app will show animals which has the exact search included in the name.

 "Add like" button will add a like to selected animal and shown in the left side.

-No localstorage used.
+No localstorage used so the app will reset when page is refreshed.

 # IMAGES FROM UNSPLASH.COM